-- P.11.1 A student may appeal against a finding of a proven allegation and/or the penalty imposed by the Student Misconduct Panel.
-Appeals must be submitted, on the pro-forma available from the Secretariat, within ten working days of written confirmation of the Student Misconduct Panel's decision. - P.11.2 An appeal may be lodged on the following grounds only: - P.11.2.i There is new evidence available which could not reasonably have been brought to the attention of the IO during the investigation or prior to the meeting of the Student Misconduct Panel; the student must clearly explain why the evidence has not been previously submitted. - P.11.2.ii There has been a procedural irregularity in the disciplinary process.
+- P.10.A.1 A student may appeal against an outcome imposed onto them by the Secretariat as an outcome of facilitated resolution. - P.10.A.2 A student may appeal against a finding of a proven allegation and/or the penalty imposed by the Student Misconduct Panel against them. - P.10.A.3 Appeals must be submitted on the proforma available from the Secretariat and must be submitted within 10 working days of written confirmation of the outcome of the facilitated resolution process or of the Student Misconduct Panel. - P.10.A.4 An appeal may be lodged on the following grounds only: - P.10.A.4.i There is significant new evidence relevant to the allegation(s) which could not reasonably have been brought to the attention during the facilitated resolution process or to the Student Misconduct Panel, and which could have materially affected the outcome.
+The student must clearly explain why the evidence has not been previously submitted. - P.10.A.4.ii There was an irregularity in the procedures applied as set out in these Regulations or other unfairness which could have materially affected the outcome. - P.10.A.4.iii There is evidence of prejudice or bias by the Investigating Officer or the Student Misconduct Panel; the evidence must be submitted with the appeal.